 Universal is registered with the NGC as a publicly-traded corporation.
-In March 2005, Universal received approval from the NGC to hold 100% ownership in Aruze USA, Inc. ("Aruze USA"), which is a shareholder of Wynn Resorts, Limited.
+In March 2005, Universal received approval from the NGC to hold 100% ownership in Aruze USA, Inc. ("Aruze USA"), which at that time was a shareholder of Wynn Resorts, Limited.
+Following extended litigation with Wynn Resorts, Limited, related to the equity interests held in that company by Universal through its subsidiary, Aruze USA, Universal and Aruze USA settled all outstanding claims with Wynn Resorts, Limited, in March 2018, including Aruze USA's claims to the equity interests it formerly held in that company.
+Although Universal and Aruze USA no longer hold any equity interests in Wynn Resorts, Limited, both companies continue to hold their respective approvals from the NGC that were granted in 2005, and both continue to be subject to the conditions imposed on them by the NGC at that time.
 In connection with the registration, Universal is required by the NGC to give notice with regard to the contents, limits, and procedures of the regulations that govern Universal as a parent company to Aruze USA to our shareholders at least once a year.
 In order to meet this requirement, we explain those regulations below.